QuimBassa/ARIMA-metro-passengers/README.md

 The data extracted from public databases

-Project acccomplish through the collaboration of @BernatChiva and @Fpratss
+Project acccomplished through the collaboration of @BernatChiva and @Fpratss

 ## Summary